 Maree Todd MSP to host childcare surgeries locally The surgeries aim to ensure that rural and island communities have a meaningful voice in shaping the new national policy.

-A New England lumberjacks' 'invasion' 355 hard-working lumbermen from the United States (250 expert wood workers, besides engineers, sawmillers, carpenters, blacksmiths, clerks, timekeepers, cooks, waiters, other support personnel... and one pet grizzly bear!) arrived in Ardgay in July 1917 with a 12-month contract.
+A New England lumberjacks' 'invasion' 355 hard-working lumbermen from the United States (250 expert wood workers, besides engineers, sawmillers, carpenters, blacksmiths, clerks, timekeepers, cooks, waiters, other support personnel... and one pet black bear!) arrived in Ardgay in July 1917 with a 12-month contract.

 Spring concerts near you Music lovers are in for a treat, with a number of concerts taking place in and around the Kyle of Sutherland over the next couple of weeks.